issueapp/spring/issues/rebalance/data/gut-instinct.md

   <article id="item1" class="page stack">
     <div class="content">
       <h2>1.
 YOUR DIGESTIVE MICROFLORA IS AS INDIVIDUAL AS YOUR FINGERPRINT.</h2>
-      <p>Microflora are the microbial bacteria and fungi than inhabit your gastrointestinal system.
+      <p>Microflora are the microbial bacteria than inhabit your gastrointestinal system.
 They assist with digestion and play an important role in the immune system.
 The microflora within each of us is extremely diverse, and this comes down to differences in our genetics, environment, diet and neonatal exposure.</p>
     </div>
   </article>
   <article id="item2" class="page stack">